-DirSync, Azure AD Sync, Forefront Identity Manager and Azure AD Connect, so many ways to synchronize your identities to Microsoft Cloud Support identities’ repository.
-But only one will become utmost effective and supported.
-This actually just happened in April.
+DirSync, Azure AD Sync, Forefront Identity Manager and Azure AD Connect – so many ways to synchronize your identities to Microsoft Cloud Support identities’ repository.
+But only one will become most effective and supported.
+This update has actually just landed in April.

 This implies that beyond the specified date, DirSync & Azure AD Sync will stop working.
 Similarly, Microsoft Forefront Identity Manager 2010 R2 with Service Pack 1 mainstream support will end on 10th of October 2017.
 However, its extended support will end later, thought to be on the 11th of October 2022.

 A farewell schedule calendar happened as follows;

 - On April 13th, 2016, Windows Azure Active Directory Sync (“DirSync”) and Microsoft Azure Active Directory Sync (“Azure AD Sync”) were announced as deprecated.